garytan5753/case-study/case-study_Q3.md

 8. This indicates the call has no active media streams, which the SIP Server may reject.

-9. So for this scenario require to check on the `192.168.8.182 (Softphone)` side why it does not send valid media line or did they configure the correct Codecs to use.
+9. So for this scenario require to check on the `192.168.8.182 (Softphone)` side why it does not send valid media line or did doesit configure the correct Codecs to use.

-10. This can be categorize as `SDP Content Issues` or `Codec Mismatch`.
+10. I be categorize as `SDP Content Issues` or `Codec Mismatch`.